 Most of the microphones you see in the music studios are usually condenser mics.
 And the ones you see on stages and during music festivals are dynamic microphones.
 This is the general rule of thumb, which is not quite the case.

-It’s an assumption and it’s not always true, but it’s out there for a reason.
 It’s because condenser microphones tend to be more sensitive than dynamic ones.
 Again, it’s not the case for all of them, and you can find very sensitive, for-studio-only dynamic microphones as well.

 Do dynamic mics need a power supply as well?